 5. Is a Steel Garage Door a Good Investment?

 A steel garage door is a smart purchase because it’ll enhance the value of your home.
-Steel is more durable than other materials, so it lasts longer with the least amount of work.
+Steel is more durable than other materials like aluminum or wood, so it lasts longer with the least amount of work.
 It’s the most cost-effective material and a breeze to maintain.

 With a steel garage door, you have a variety of design options to make it look however you like.
 If you love the natural beauty of wood, but don’t want the upkeep, you could paint it with an Ultra-Grain® finish.